 Mentor-mentee teams carry out their mentoring plans for a year following the SMDP training session.
 They communicate monthly once a month by phone, email and virtually, aided by ICPD staff and the SMDP Mentoring Portal, a web-based tool that supports mentor-mentee collaboration and communication.

 How is SMDP publicized and how are applicants invited?

 The International Center for Professional Development (ICPD) distributes information about the program through its websites and sends emails directly to universities and academic institutions across the United States and Puerto Rico.
 The SMDP Scholars Alumni have also become a large source for word of mouth referrals.

 How are SMDP Scholars selected?

 Scholar selection for each program is carried out by a committee of representatives from industry.
 Applicants are evaluated based on predetermined criteria.
-Special consideration is given to how many weeks prior to the application deadline applicants submit their materials.
 The committee's recommendations are compiled and a summary report is used to determine the final selection participants.

 When will I be notified of my selection status?